 White Rock Lake Trail

-One of the easy and conveniently located hiking trails in Dallas is the White Rock Lake Trail.
+The White Rock Lake Trail is one of the easy and conveniently located hiking trails in Dallas.

-This is the perfect place to enjoy walking in Dallas city center thanks to the water views.
+This is the perfect place to enjoy walking in Dallas city center, thanks to the water views.

 Great Trinity Forest Gateway